Porsche 718 Boxster roadster review

 The options list is extensive and expensive, so be wary of ticking too many boxes as the price of the car will quickly escalate.
 The active PASM suspension system is excellent – it makes a big difference to how the Boxster drives but does come as standard on some variants, so it's worth checking.
 However, while looking at the options list, and the pricey GTS model, it's worth remembering just how enjoyable the 718 Boxster is in its least expensive form.

 Unfortunately, Euro NCAP doesn’t crash-test Porsche's sports cars – not enough are sold to warrant the cost – but we expect the Boxster to be very safe thanks to plentiful standard safety equipment and a very strong body.
 It's tricky to comment on reliability, too, as the latest version has yet to appear in our annual Driver Power owner satisfaction survey.

 Overall, the 718 Boxster is one of the most tempting sports cars you can buy.
 The 718 Cayman beats it very slightly for ultimate driving sharpness, but the Boxster makes amends with open-air thrills.
-The GTS trim level adds an extra shot of adrenaline, but even the entry-level model will show you a good time.
+The GTS’ incredible flat-six engine adds an extra shot of adrenaline, but even the entry-level model will show you a good time.
 Add a fantastic image and solid secondhand demand, and the 718 Boxster stacks up well as an investment to enjoy.